Electrostatics/electrostatics.github.io/docs/apbs-others.md

 Robert Konecny (McCammon Group) has developed iAPBS [http://mccammon.ucsd.edu/iapbs/](http://mccammon.ucsd.edu/iapbs/), an interface between APBS and the simulation packages AMBER, CHARMM, and NAMD.
 More information is available from the iAPBS homepage: http://mccammon.ucsd.edu/iapbs/ .

-APBS is also available with developmental versions of TINKER; please contact Nathan Baker (baker@poissonboltzmann.org) for more information.
+APBS is also available with developmental versions of TINKER; please contact <a href="/support/home/">contact us</a> for more information.

 ###Visualization Software